zaibyte/zbuf/extent/README.md

 Ext.v1 - Ext.v5 are Ext.v1's derivatives, they share the same mechanism but with different settings for satisfying various I/O models.

+## I/O controller

+The simplest way to control the I/O behavior is to manage it inside each extent.
+But the cost of thousands extents' controllers would be high.
+It'll swallow precious CPU & memory resource and bring unexpected heavy context switch overhead.

+Besides the resource controlling, the consistency is a more serious issue that cannot be ignored.

+### Implementation

+1. Updater
+2. Scrubber

 ## Performance

 hundreds thousands IOPS nearly reach hardware limitation.